FrancisVila/MFT_convert/content/en/docs/SecureTransport/Installation_Guide/install_overview/Installing_on_UNIX_based_platforms/Running_ST_as_service_UNIX.md

     "title": "Run SecureTransport as a service on UNIX-based platforms after non-root installation", "linkTitle": "Run SecureTransport as a service on UNIX-based platforms after non-root installation", "weight": "120"
-}During a non-root <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> installation, the installer cannot set up and configure <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> to run out of `systemctl`.
+}During a non-root {{< SecureTransport/componentshortname  >}} installation, the installer cannot set up and configure {{< SecureTransport/componentshortname  >}} to run out of `systemctl`.
 To allow the services to start during system boot, service files and a target file must be created in the appropriate location, and all files must be linked appropriately.
-This topic describes the process to configure <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> services to start automatically during system boot.
+This topic describes the process to configure {{< SecureTransport/componentshortname  >}} services to start automatically during system boot.

 1. Log on as root.

-2. Create a service unit file for each <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> service following the <a href="#Service" class="MCXref xref">Service Unit File Example</a>.
+2. Create a service unit file for each {{< SecureTransport/securetransportname >}} service following the <a href="#Service" class="MCXref xref">Service Unit File Example</a>.
     Service units must be located in the `<FILEDRIVEHOME>/bin/utils/` directory.
     1. Create `securetransport_db.service`
     2. Create `securetransport_admin.service`